klaxusnexus/QueueBot/README.md

 Queue Bot is a Twitch chat bot designed to manage a user queue for various activities.
 The bot allows users to join and leave the queue and provides commands for moderators to manage user interactions effectively.

+## Requirements

+- **Node.js**: The bot requires Node.js version 14 or higher.
+- **npm**: Node Package Manager, usually installed with Node.js.
+- **Twitch Account**: A Twitch account to create a bot user.
+- **OAuth Token**: An OAuth token for the bot user to connect to Twitch chat.
+You can generate one from the [Twitch Token Generator](https://twitchtokengenerator.com/).
+- **blacklist.json**: A JSON file to manage blacklisted users (created automatically when running the bot).

 ## Features

 - Users can join and leave a queue with commands.